jiaming-jiang/jiaming-jiang.github.io/stuckoverflow.md

 </div>

 For each month:
-* **Filtering less used tags:** tags that are used less than the 90th percentile of tag usages in the given month are filtered out.
+* **Filtering less used tags:** tags that are used less than the 90th percentile of tag usage in the given month are filtered out.
 This step allows us to eliminate the tags that are used in few videos as we want to find popular tags that are both used more compared to their previous usages and also used enough to be considered popular.
 * **Z-score calculation:** all the Z-scores of the tags are calculated with standardization by subtracting the historical mean and  dividing by the historical standard deviation.
 If the tag is introduced in the current month, average and the standard deviation of all previous usages of all tags in previous months is used instead.
 * **Ranking the Z-score:** Tags with highest Z-scores are identified as popular tags in the given month.